Things to Know Before Pulsed Dye Laser Treatment

 The Results Are Not Instantaneous

-Unlike some other cosmetic procedures, pulsed dye laser treatment results are not instantaneous.
+Unlike some other cosmetic procedures, pulsed dye laser treatment results are not instantaneous at the treatment site.
 It may take several weeks or even months for the full effects of the treatment to be visible.
 After the procedure, the areas treated will likely be red and swollen.
 This is normal and should subside within a few days.

 Pulsed Dye Laser Treatment Reduces Redness

-One of the main benefits of pulsed dye laser treatment is that it can reduce the appearance of redness and veins.
-The pulses of light work to constrict the blood vessels, which can help to improve the appearance of the skin.
-This implies that pulsed dye laser treatment is a good option for people with rosacea or spider veins.
+One of the main benefits of pulsed dye laser treatment is that it can reduce the appearance of redness and cutaneous vascular lesions.
+The pulses of light work to constrict the abnormal blood vessels, which can help to improve the appearance of the skin.
+This implies that pulsed dye laser treatment is a good option for most patients with rosacea or spider veins.
 It is important to consult with a dermatologist to see if this treatment is right for you.

 Swelling and Scabbing May Occur